Publication of Regulatory Actions

 • Property addresses or other property identifiers.

-There may be exceptional circumstances where BCFSA, licensees, or Third Parties have identified a concern with the publication or non-publication of a Regulatory Action or information in a Regulatory Action.
-In these circumstances, BCFSA will take an approach that promotes public transparency but weighs the benefits of transparency with any potential harms.
-This discretionary approach will consider the following:
+There may be exceptional circumstances where BCFSA, licensees, registrants, or Third Parties have identified a concern with the publication or non-publication of a Regulatory Action.
+In these circumstances, BCFSA will take an approach that promotes public transparency but weighs the benefits of transparency with any potential harm.
+When making discretionary decisions about publication, the Registrar or the Superintendent, or their respective delegates will consider the following:

 • To what extent is there a public interest benefit to transparency (e.g., accountability, specific or general deterrence)?

-• Are there any potential harms in publication (e.g., harm to personal privacy or to a Third Party’s interests, or undue prejudice to a party or a witness) that could not be mitigated through redaction or anonymization?
+• Are there any potential harms in publication that could not be mitigated through redaction or anonymization (e.g., harm to personal privacy or to a Third Party’s interests, or undue prejudice to a party or a witness)?

 • Would publication reduce or enhance the efficacy of a particular Regulatory Action?